The research behind Relivo's high-quality collagen

 • Naturally slow-growing fish stocks which provides a high density and quality collagen

-Fact that collagen comes from these particular Arctic and sub-Arctic oceans is crucial — it not only provides a clean and sustainable raw material, but also unique bioactive properties thanks to special amino acid profile of cold-water fish.
+The fact that collagen comes from these particular Arctic and sub-Arctic oceans is crucial — it not only provides a clean and sustainable raw material, but also unique bioactive properties thanks to special amino acid profile of cold-water fish.

 Absorption and biological effect